 What You Would Experience

 It is common for patients getting moxibustion to report a swift flooding of heat that rapidly radiates along a particular pathway, generally corresponding to the jing luo path that is being treated, away from the place of application.
-This is a good effect because it signifies the onset of the Qi and indicates that the Qi flow and xue has been flowing in the path.
+This is a good effect because it signifies the onset of the Qi and indicates that the Qi flow has been flowing in the path.

 There is a little inconvenience related to the moxibustion therapy in terms of the smoke and smell.
 Even though there are so-called smokeless moxa varieties, the ideal true moxa, which is prepared from mugwort, will produce lots of smoke when smoldered.
 Nearly all TCM clinics are well prepared with a good aeration and air cleansing system, so this is not a huge problem.